Summary: There is almost nothing to see here, but if you get stuck at the train station, why not look around a bit

 |Jesuit Church||Everyday 9am–7pm|

-In addition, there are a few other smaller museums in Mannheim that might be of special interest, such as the Schiller House and the Reiss-Engelhorn Art/History Museum.
+In addition, a few other smaller museums in Mannheim might be of special interest, such as the Schiller House and the Reiss-Engelhorn Art/History Museum.

-Mannheim has a number of very nicely reconstructed buildings.
-However, these don’t make up for the catastrophic losses in WWII and in the later decades of the 20th century.
-If you have already seen all the other palaces in Europe, I could make a case for Mannheim, otherwise get on that train to Heidelberg.
+Mannheim has several very nicely reconstructed buildings.
+However, these don’t make up for the catastrophic losses in WWII and the later decades of the 20th century.
+If you have already seen all the other European palaces, I could make a case for Mannheim.
+Otherwise, get on that train to Heidelberg.

 - Luzie Bratner, and Rheinland-Pfalz.
 Generaldirektion Kulturelles Erbe Rheinland-Pfalz.
 2014.
 Mit Allen Sinnen : Reisewege Zum Barock in Rheinland-Pfalz.
 Regensburg:Schnell & Steiner.